ArchipelagoMW/Archipelago/docs/api.md

 Items are all things that can "drop" for your game.
 This may be RPG items like weapons, could as well be technologies you normally research in a research tree.

-Each item has a name and an ID (also "code"), an `advancement` flag and will be assigned to a location when rolling a seed.
-Advancement items will be assigned to locations with higher priority and moved around to meet defined rules and `progression_balancing`.
+Each item has a `name`, an `id` (can be known as "code"), and an `advancement` flag.
+An advancement item is an item which a player may require to advance in their world.
+Advancement items will be assigned to locations with higher priority and moved around to meet defined rules and accomplish progression balancing.

 Special items with ID `None` can mark events (read below).